-The capital expenditure program for 2019/20 is projected to be \$25.95M which is \$6.9M more than the 2018/19 projected result due primarily to the carry forward of incomplete capital projects from 2018/19.
-The program will be funded by capital grants of \$6.58M, contributions of \$0.8M, \$3.6M from borrowings and the remainder from Council cash.
+The capital expenditure program for 2019/20 is projected to be \$32.45M which is \$18.12M more than the 2018/19 projected result due to the carry forward of incomplete capital projects from 2018/19 plus some large grant funded projects such as Korumburra Community Hub, Bair Street redevelopment, Great Southern Rail Trail and the Reburbishment of the Mirboo North pool.
+The program will be funded by capital grants of \$8.41M, contributions of \$0.8M, \$3.6M from borrowings and the remainder from Council cash.
 The 2019/20 program includes a number of major projects including those identified in the Mayor's Introduction.